Stork Bite Birthmark: Causes, Treatment, And Prevention

 Medical Treatment Of Stork Bites

-Stork bites do not require treatment since they usually fade away by the baby’s second or third birthday.
+Stork bites do not require treatment, as they typically do not affect the baby’s health and fade by the second or third birthday.
 Parents may consider treatment for cosmetic reasons if the stork bite persists beyond the age of three years (7).

 Laser treatment is the recommended medical treatment for capillary malformations or anomalies, such as stork bites in babies (8).
 A pediatric dermatologist would use a laser to shrink the size of the dilated blood vessels and lighten the appearance of the stork bite.
-The laser treatment is painless and effective but may require multiple visits for the desired results.
+Laser treatment is painless and effective but may require multiple visits for desired results based on the stork bite’s size and location.
+Some parents wait until their baby is older to avoid anesthesia.

 Colleen, a mother of six, shares how her baby, Alexander’s, birthmark gradually disappeared by age six without any medical intervention.
 Alexander was born with a huge red birthmark all over his face.
 She says, “I was used to seeing stork bites on my other babies, but they were tiny on the eyelid or back of the neck.
 I was worried about his marks and asked around for what we could do about it.